SRSG-Workshops/spreadsheets/_episodes/04-quality-control.md

 objectives:
 - "Apply quality control techniques to identify errors in spreadsheets and limit incorrect data entry."
 keypoints:
-- "Always copy your original spreadsheet file and work with a copy so you don't affect the raw data."
+- "Always copy your original spreadsheet file and work with a copy so you do not affect the raw data."
 - "Use data validation to prevent accidentally entering invalid data."
 - "Use sorting to check for invalid data."
 - "Use conditional formatting (cautiously) to check for invalid data."